Octavius Temple: Family life

 Temple was the youngest son of Rev. William Johnston Temple and Anne Stow.
 He was born and raised in Cornwall.
 In 1805 Temple married Dorcas Carveth in Cornwall.
 The couple had been introduced by Temple's godfather Sir Christopher Hawkins (Bart) MP.
 They had fifteen children, 8 of whom survived.
 In 1830 Temple and purchased a farm - Axon, near Culmstock (now part of Tiverton), Devon whilst in England between postings.
 He was the father of Frederick Temple and grandfather of William Temple, both Archbishops of Canterbury.

 Military career

 Commissioned Ensign in 4th Foot 1799.

 Lieutenant in the 4th and 48th.

 Captain in the 38th and 14th.

 Brevet Major on 4 June 1814.
-His battalion, the 2nd, formed part of the force sent from Genoa to hold Marseilles during the Waterloo campaign.
+His battalion, the 2nd, formed part of the force sent from Genoa to hold Marseille during the Waterloo campaign.
 The 3rd battalion of his regiment was at Waterloo.

 After the war he was stationed in Malta.